12 Things That Should Never Be Put on a Moving Truck

 Appliances and electronics

 Any appliances such as washing machines, dryers, refrigerators, and stoves can cause unforeseen problems to move, as they actually require special care.
 Movers are not plumbers or electricians and customers shouldn’t be expecting them to disassemble and disconnect pipes and hoses.
-Need help to transport, mount, or dismount that flat screen TV?
+Need help transporting, mounting, or dismounting that flat-screen TV?
 Be sure to let your moving company know in advance.
-Here’s a week-by-week moving countdown of when to do what.

 Meds and important documents